-Beginning with the Class of 2020, students are issued an iPad for use throughout the PharmD program.
+All students are issued an iPad for use throughout the PharmD program.

 The use of digital devices for purposes outside of educational use is not allowed in the classroom or practice laboratory settings.
 In keeping with standards of the pharmacy profession, all cell phones and audio devices should be turned off or placed in silent mode while the student is in the classroom.
 Each instructor may set a course policy pertaining to the use of certain tools (e.g., calculators, smartphones, smart watches, mobile computers) for specific uses within the classroom.